thehyve/delphyne/docs/transformations.rst

     :local:
     :backlinks: none

 Introduction
 -------------
 The delphyne :class:`.Wrapper` offers different ways to execute transformation scripts.
 Basically, there are three options:
- - Write a Python function, returning the results as ORM objects.
+ - Write a Python function, returning the results as `SQLAlchemy ORM objects <https://docs.sqlalchemy.org/en/14/orm/tutorial.html>`_.
  - Write a SQL query, directly inserting into the target table.
- - Write a query using the SQLAlchemy expression language.
+ - Write a Python function, creating a query using the `SQLAlchemy expression language <https://docs.sqlalchemy.org/en/14/core/tutorial.html>`_.

 For both options the :class:`.Wrapper` has built-in methods that coordinate the execution.
 These methods, detailed below, use SQLAlchemy to handle database operations and log the execution statistics.